cloudera/hue/desktop/core/src/desktop/configuration/README.md

 Returns a JSON response with `status` and `configuration` where configuration contains a dictionary of all configurable apps and their defined configuration, as well as any default and group saved configurations.

 Each record in `configuration` will map to a dictionary that contains a **required** `properties` record which maps to a list of defined properties for the app.
-Optionally, the app may also contain a `default` list of properties, and/or `group` properties where each configured group ID is returned with corresponding properties.
+Optionally, the app may also contain a `default` list of properties, and/or `group` properties where each object includes a list of group ID with corresponding properties.

 #### Example Request
 GET /desktop/api/configurations/